AbbyRead/BTW-BetterWithoutWolves/README.md

 **An addon that finally delivers on the parent mod's titular gripe.**

-The 'Better Than Wolves' mod was created because wolves are a "lame" and "bad idea."
+The 'Better Than Wolves' mod was created because wolves are "lame" and "a bad idea".
 I can't and won't argue with that; FC, I get you.

 ...Then as a manic thought experiment, FlowerChild made them loud, scary, sometimes literally possessed, and full of poop.
 What a pain.

 This addon puts it all to rest in more ways than figurative.
 While this mod is active, wolves go into an invisible, harmless stasis.
 There they will stay for the duration: silent, paralyzed, immobile, immortal.

 Need to progress with them still?
 Alright, uninstall the mod.
-I don't give a poop! 😤

-For real though, this doesn't take away anything permanently.
-Once the addon is uninstalled, your game goes back to the way things were.
+For real though, this addon doesn't take away anything _permanently_.
+Once it's uninstalled, the wolves will all pop right back into your game, no different than they were prior to installing B-w/o-W.

 Some wolf-related stuff isn't even taken away at all:
-- Like your wolfchop stockpile?
+- Enjoying your wolfchop stockpile?
 Good, I don't touch that.
-- Have a tier 4 dung beacon?
+- Have a tier-4 dung beacon?
 Congrats, you're all set.
-- Companion cube unharmed (by me at least; you, I don't know).
+- Companion Cube: unharmed (by me at least; you, I don't know).

 ---